 Drivetrain and Brakes

-The shifters and derailleurs are Shimano Tiagra and the brakes are Tektro Hybrid HYRD cable actuated hydraulic disc brakes, the most powerful brakes used on bikes at this price range.
+The shifters and derailleurs are 20 speed Shimano Tiagra and the brakes are Tektro Hybrid HYRD cable actuated hydraulic disc brakes, the most powerful cable actuated disc brakes on the market.

-The crankset is FSA Omega crankset with a 46/30 chainring combination and the cassette range is Shimano 10 speed 11-34.
+The crankset is a FSA Omega with a subcompact 46/30 chainring combination and the cassette range is Shimano 10 speed 11-34.

 Wheels and Contact Points